Skip to Content

 How many offers will I receive?

-Most tenants will get two (2) offers of alternative housing.
-However, in some cases only one (1) offer will be made.
+Most tenants will get two offers of alternative housing.
+However, in some cases only one offer will be made.

-• The second offer of housing will be your final offer and we will issue you with a Notice of Intention to Issue a Notice of Termination at the same time.
-If you reject this final offer, you can request that we review the decision under Section 149 of the Residential Tenancies Act 2010 to issue a Notice of Termination.
+• We will issue you with a Notice of Intent to Issue a Notice of Termination at the time of making the final offer to you.
+If you reject this final offer, you have 14 days to request that we review the decision to terminate the tenancy under Section 149 of the Residential Tenancies Act 2010 to issue a Notice of Termination.

-• After the review, DCJ Housing will send the details to the HAC for an accelerated review of the decision, regardless of the recommendation made by the reviewing officer.
-You must have consented to this.
+• After the review, DCJ will send the details to the Housing Appeals Committee (HAC) for an accelerated review of the decision to terminate the tenancy, regardless of the recommendation made by the reviewing officer at DCJ.
+You must have consented to this review.

 • If the HAC does agree with the decision to terminate, you will be issued with a Notice of Termination.

-For more information regarding examples of relocations for tenancy management purposes, refer to the relocation section of our Tenancy policy Supplement.
-For more information on offers, refer to the Social housing offers fact sheet.
+For more information regarding examples of relocations for tenancy management purposes, refer to the relocation section of our Tenancy policy supplement.

 How long will it take to relocate me?

-In some cases, the move will only take a short time, but in other cases the move could take quite a few months.
+In some cases the move will only take a short time, but in other cases the move could take quite a few months.
 The time it takes to move you will depend on the type of relocation and the availability of properties that match your requirements.

 What happens if I reject all offers of alternative housing?